USBkeyboard expansionfor E-mu Ultra samplers

 Please read the build instructions carefully.
 Good familiarity with the Pico and electronics is assumed for now.
 A more approachable solution might become available in the future.DO NOT EVER SO MUCH AS THINK ABOUT PLUGGING THE PICO INTO A COMPUTER'S USB PORT WHILE IT IS ALSO CONNECTED TO THE SAMPLER.
 Read the instructions carefully.

-As of early 2023, two of these adapters have been built, one by me and another by someone who isn't me, but followed the instructions.
+As of late 2023, a few of these adapters have been built, one by me and some by others who have followed the instructions.

 NO COST - NO REFUNDS - NO PROMISES - NO WARRANTY